 When to Consult with Your Healthcare Provider

-Once results confirm low vitamin levels, your healthcare team develops a personalized treatment plan.
-This targeted approach addresses your specific needs and deficiency severity.
+Once results confirm low levels, your healthcare team develops a personalized treatment plan that addresses your specific needs and deficiency severity.

 Treatment and Lifestyle Adjustments to Boost Vitamin D